-The types of edible seaweed does have different levels of nutrients.
+The types of edible seaweed do have different levels of nutrients.
 There is a type of seaweed with higher content of magnesium and calcium, there is also a higher content of potassium and protein.
-But overall, edible seaweed is offering a variety of nutrients that are essential such as vegetable protein, vitamins, minerals and fiber.
+But overall, edible seaweed is offering a variety of nutrients that are essential such as vegetable protein, vitamins, minerals, and fiber.
 Therefore, eating seaweed is extremely beneficial for a healthy body.

 Among the edible seaweed, nori is considered one of the most nutritious, according to the UN Food and Agriculture Department.
 Nori consists of 30 to 50 percent protein.
 Most of the protein derived from the amino acid alanine, glutamate and glycine, which is responsible for the distinctive flavor of seaweed.
 Kombu contains approximately 10 percent protein.